pbonilla/acima_challenge_fe/README.md

 It is a React application mounted on Next.js that is using Typescript on the majority of the files.
 As a CSS Framework, Material UI was added to the project in order to take advantage of their UI components.

+This application was developed and tested against NodeJS v20.

 In order to install the packages required for the application, you can run:

 ```